 What are the main fears of women to become entrepreneurs?

-Despite the fact that more than 126 million women were launching or running new businesses in 2012 in 67 countries, they seem to be less confident about their skills and capacities than men, according to the Global Entrepreneurship Monitor 2012 Women's Report.
+businesses in 2012 in 67 countries, they seem to be less confident about their skills

 For example, female entrepreneurs in sub-Saharan Africa have more confidence in their capabilities.
 For out of five women in such countries as Ghana, Malawi, Zambia, Nigeria and Uganda consider that they have all skills which could be necessary to launch their own business, according to the report.
 Their confidence is explained partly by direct interaction with other women entrepreneurs of the region, knowing that support and mentoring of role models are very important for women in launching of new activities.
 Meanwhile the typical business started by female entrepreneurs in these countries is often a small, consumer-oriented business with a few employees.
 Consequently the understanding of possible problems and the skills necessary to running successful businesses in African countries are not the same comparing with those of developed west regions where entrepreneurship requires more innovation, financial and technological resources.